Creepsy/parser_generator/README.md

       def addition(first:number, second:number);
       f:number <ADD> s:number -> addition(f, s);
       ```

+    Furthermore, it is also possible to add new members to lists of the member being returned.
+    The syntax for adding more members to a list looks like this:
+    ```
+    def list(name:Token, members:vec[value]);
+    l:list <COMMA> v:value -> l append (?, [v]);
+    name:<NAME> v:value -> list(name, []) append (?, [v]);
+    ```
+    The keyword "append" is used to do such a change to a return-object.
+You have to specify all changes to the individual members of the type.
+Members which you can't or doesn't want to append to have to be replaced with the placeholder '?'.
+You always have to put the objects you want to add to a list in square brackets.

     A rule has to return a user defined type, so it is not possible to return lists or tokens.